Voices of a People’s History of the United States

 This Lincoln Center commission commemorates Howard Zinn’s seminal book, A People’s History of the United States, with music and spoken word performances that will bring to life the extraordinary history of ordinary people in the book: those who built the movements that made the United States what it is today, ending slavery and Jim Crow, protesting war and the genocide of Native Americans, creating unions and the eight-hour workday, advancing women's rights and gay liberation, and struggling to right the wrongs of the day.

-Musicians and actors, including Susan Pourfar and Brian Jones, will bring to life original source materials from the rebels, dissenters, and visionaries of our past—and present.
+Actors and spoken word performers, including Staceyann Chin, Brian Jones, Ani Cordero, Michael Ealy, Geoffrey Arend, Laura Gómez, and Aasif Mandvi, along with musicians Giancarlo Castillo, Brianna Thomas, and Marvin Sewell, activist Linda Sarsour, and Maxine Greene High School for Arts, Imagination and Inquiry student Shantel French will bring to life will bring to life original source materials from the rebels, dissenters, and visionaries of our past—and present.
 Anthony Arnove, coeditor with Howard Zinn of the Voices of a People's History of the United States anthology and author of the introduction to the new 35th-anniversary edition of A People's History of the United States, narrates.

 About the Project